 The state of New Jersey requires that grandparents seeking visitation show harm if visitation is denied.

 In the state of New Mexico grandparents can be awarded visitation in a number of different circumstances.
 Grandparents who have cared for grandchildren may receive special consideration.

 New York Grandparents Rights

 The state of New York provides for grandparents visitation rights in the case of a deceased parent or other broadly defined circumstances.
-Legal precedents--what is known as case law--is also important in determining grandparents rights in New York State.
+Legal precedents, also known as case law, are also important in determining the rights of grandparents in New York State.

 North Carolina Grandparents Rights

 North Carolina makes it difficult for grandparents to win visitation with two unusual provisions.